break-stuff/wc-storybook-helpers/README.md

 ### Custom Types

-It is common for teams to parse or create custom types and add them to the Custom Elements Manifest to use for other tools (if you're not already, check out [this tool](https://www.npmjs.com/package/cem-plugin-expanded-types)).
+It is common for teams to parse or create custom types and add them to the Custom Elements Manifest to use for other tools (if you're not already, [CEM Analyzer Expanded Types plugin](https://www.npmjs.com/package/cem-plugin-expanded-types)) can help with this.
 The helpers can be configured to use those types instead of the default types in your manifest using the `typeRef`.
 If no custom type is found, it will fallback to the default type.

 ```ts
 setWcStorybookHelpersConfig({ typeRef: "expandedType" });